EffectOrientedProgramming/book/Chapters/05_Testing.md

 ## Birdhouse Factory

-Suppose you want to build as many birdhouses as possible, and you have the choice of materials for building them.
+Suppose you want to build birdhouses as fast as possible, and you have the choice of materials for building them.
 These `Material`s have different levels of `brittleness` so some `Tool`s might break some `Material`s.
-We want to test the different `Material`s with different combinations of `Tool`s, so we'll give them all `ZLayer` services.
+We want to test different `Material`s with different combinations of `Tool`s By giving them all `ZLayer` services, we'll easily swap them around during testing.

 We define `Wood` and `Plastic` as `Material`s and give them different `brittleness` factors: